albertogg/albertogg.github.com/_drafts/installing-golang-in-os-x.md

 ---
 layout: post
-title: Installing Golang in OS X
+title: Installing Golang on OS X
-description: Installing Golang in OS X using Homebrew and a single GOPATH
+description: Installing Golang on OS X using Homebrew and a single GOPATH
 category: blog
 tag: blog
 ---

-> tl;dr this are my notes for installing Go (Golang) in OS X using hombrew, adding command completions in ZSH, a single GOPATH and all around clean install.
+> tl;dr this are my notes for installing Go (Golang) on OS X using hombrew, adding command completions on ZSH, a single GOPATH and all around clean install.

 ## Installing Go

 Today we'll install the Go programming language and dependencies using OS X [Homebrew][brew].
-Keep in mind that this an specific OS X installation, but the core concept will be almost the same for all Unix like Operating Systems.
+Keep in mind that this is an specific OS X installation.
+If you need to install Go on Ubuntu you can follow [this guide][ubuntu], after that you can just go on with this tutorial.

 Our first and only step in the Homebrew installation department will be installing Mercurial [(hg)][hg] version control along with go.